 What is Minimum Wage?

-There are two laws that govern minimum wage in California: the Federal minimum wage and the State of California minimum wage.
-Currently, Federal minimum wage is set at $7.25 per hour as of July 24, 2009, under the Fair Labor Standards Act (FLSA).
-However, California has set its minimum wage at $9.00 per hour (set to increase to $10.00 per hour in 2016).
+Federal minimum wage is lower than California’s minimum wage.
 Clearly, these laws contradict each other, so which one governs?
 Whenever a State law conflicts with a Federal law, the stricter standard is followed.
 California has imposed a more protective standard for employers by setting a higher minimum wage, which means that employers must follow the State standard and not the Federal standard.
 Minimum wage is applicable to both adult and minor laborers; employers are prohibited from paying a worker less than the minimum wage regardless of their age.